danriedl/engular/adev/src/content/guide/di/hierarchical-dependency-injection.md

 Recall that every component _instance_ has its own injector.
 Providing the service at the component level ensures that _every_ instance of the component gets a private instance of the service.
 This makes sure that no tax return gets overwritten.

-HELPFUL: The rest of the scenario code relies on other Angular features and techniques that you can learn about elsewhere in the documentation.
+HELPFUL: The rest of the scenario code relies on other Engular features and techniques that you can learn about elsewhere in the documentation.

 ### Scenario: specialized providers